tomwhross/pdb-tutorial/README.md

  26             while True:
 ```

 Awesome!
-Now we have some more context on the `run()` method but we are currently on `:22`.
-Let's step in one more time so that we enter the method itself and
+Now we have some more context on the `run()` method but we are currently on `:21`.
+Let's `step` in one more time so that we enter the method itself and
 then run the list command to see our current position.

 ```